dialogue-host/requirements/README.md

 ## Contribute

-The current priority is to complete this document, to clarify its concepts and to start designing the platform's architecture.
+Our current priority is to complete this document, to clarify its concepts and to start designing the platform's architecture.
 The best way for you to contribute is to send your remarks and suggestions as a *GitHub* issue or sending them directly to me.

 Spotting ideas that lack clarity or words that need explanation - especially for people with no technical background - is of interest.
 Many technical aspects are lacking as this document is work in progress but please inform us about any consideration that we might be missing.
 There is no dumb remarks as long as they are stated in a respectful manner.

 ## Requirements

 Here we build up a set of requirements.
-They are classified either as *critical*, *important*, *desirable* or *two sided*.
+They are classified either as *crucial*, *important*, *desirable* or *two sided*.
 We also state which *core principle* each aims to fulfill.
 The reasoning justifying their prioritization and expected impacts has to be described if not self evident.
 The quality of a requirement comes from its clarity, concision, completeness, consistency, correctness, concreteness, specificity, measurability and actionability.
 We write the requirements using assertive wordings.

 We group requirements into different *systems*.
 We aim to minimize their size and interdependency.
 For each, we describe the *plan* we expect to follow to get the *system* to a complete state.
 The quality of a *plan* is evaluated based on how well it fulfills the requirements, which uncertainties it presents, how well the costs are balanced with sources of funding, which peoples and communities could be interested in contributing, how much work and time is required to attain completion.